 Even with pain medication, expect moderate discomfort, some swelling and some minor oozing of blood in the 24 hours following surgery.
 If severe pain, swelling, or bleeding occurs, please call our office immediately.

 It usually takes gum tissue about 3-4 weeks to heal.
 The bone can take up to 6 months to heal completely.
-However, pain should be lessening by the second day.
-But it varies from person to person, and also depends on how easy or difficult the tooth removal was.
+Pain should be lessening by the second day, but it varies from person to person, and also depends on how easy or difficult the tooth removal was.

 A dry socket occurs when the blood clot for healing becomes dislodged or doesn’t form.
-In that case, the bone and fine nerve endings are not protected and exposed to air, food, and liquids.
-Dry socket delays the healing process and can be very painful.
+In that case, the bone and fine nerve endings are not protected and thus exposed to air, food, and liquids.
+Dry socket is very painful and delays the healing process and can be very painful.

 If you suspect dry socket, see your dentist.
 S/he will place a medicated dressing in the socket which will almost instantly relieve pain.
 If the area is infected, your dentist may also prescribe a course of antibiotics.
 The medicated dressing should be changed every day or two at the start, and then at longer intervals.
 Though some dressings are designed to stay in and dissolve by themselves.